jrodewig/wanderahead.github.io/_posts/2025-04-07-how-to-road-trip-floridas-famous-a1a.md

 The A1A hugs the Atlantic almost the entire length of the Sunshine State, from Fernandina Beach down to Key West.
-My favorite stretch is St. Augustine to Stuart, 230 miles through classic “Old Florida.”
+My favorite stretch is St. Augustine to Stuart, 230 miles through classic "Old Florida."
 Think fishing villages and roadside attractions, palm hammocks and porch swings.

 The drive takes around seven hours, but I recommend a couple days if you can.